JorgeGlezZ/where-is-the-math-in-autonomous-driving-path-planning-by-Jorge-Gonzalez-Zavala/README.md

 $$C(f) = w_1 \cdot \text{length}(f) + w_2 \cdot \text{curvature}(f) + w_3 \cdot \text{jerk}(f) + w_4 \cdot \text{fidelity}(f, g)$$

 It is noticeable that only one of the terms of the equation depends on `g`, and the rest depend only on `f`.
 The reason for this is that the only term that will check for **Fidelity** is the fourth term.
 It will check how different the smooth path is from the rough path.
 The rest of the terms will check for **Length**, **Curvature**, and **Jerk**.
-More specifically, they will ensure that the length of the smooth path isn't much different from the length of the rough path, discouraging detours, and that sharp turns and sudden changes in curvature are avoided, respectively.
-This allows for turns to be feasible for the vehicle and ride stability, and comfort.
+More specifically, they will ensure that the length of the smooth path isn't much different from the length of the rough path, discouraging detours; and that sharp turns and sudden changes in curvature are avoided, ensuring feasible turning and improving both ride stability and comfort.
 They do so by taking the derivative of the smooth path.

-In other words, the cost function will be composed of the zero, first, second, and third derivatives of the function `f`:
+In other words, the cost function will be composed of the zero, first, second, and third derivatives of the function `f`, each penalized via their squared magnitude:

 $$J(f) = w_1 \int_L \| f(s) - g(s) \|^2 \, ds + w_2 \int_L \left\| \frac{df}{ds} \right\| \, ds + w_3 \int_L \left\| \frac{d^2f}{ds^2} \right\|^2 \, ds + w_4 \int_L \left\| \frac{d^3f}{ds^3} \right\|^2 \, ds$$